-Today, we will primarily be communing how people should serve God in their belief in God, what conditions should be fulfilled and what should be understood by those who serve God, and what deviations there are in your service.
-You should understand all of this.
-These issues touch upon how you believe in God, how you walk onto the path of guidance by the Holy Spirit, and how your all is arranged by God, and they will allow you to know every step of God’s work in you.
+When one believes in God, how, exactly, should one serve Him?
+What conditions should be fulfilled and what truths should be understood by those who serve God?
+And where might you be deviating in your service?
+You should know the answers to all these things.
+These issues touch upon how you believe in God, and how you walk onto the path led by the Holy Spirit and submit to God’s orchestrations in all things, thus allowing you to understand every step of God’s work in you.
 When you reach that point, you will appreciate what faith in God is, how to properly believe in God, and what you should do to act in harmony with God’s will.
-This will make you completely and utterly obedient to God’s work, and you will have no complaints, you will not judge, or analyze, much less research.
-Furthermore, you will all be capable of obedience to God unto death, allowing God to steer you and slaughter you like a sheep, so that you can all become the Peters of the 1990s, and can love God to the utmost even upon the cross, without the slightest complaint.
+This will make you completely and utterly obedient to God’s work; you will have no complaints and you will not judge, or analyze, much less research God’s work.
+As such, you will all be capable of obeying God till death, allowing God to steer you and slaughter you like a sheep, so that you can all become the Peters of the 1990s, and can love God to the utmost even upon the cross, without the slightest complaint.
 Only then will you be able to live as Peters of the 1990s.

-Those who serve God should be God’s intimates, they should be beloved by God, and capable of the utmost loyalty to God.
-Regardless of whether you act behind people, or in front of them, you are able to gain the joy of God before God, you are able to stand firm before God, and regardless of how other people treat you, you always walk your own path, and give every care to God’s burden.
-Only this is an intimate of God.
-That God’s intimates are able to serve Him directly is because they have been given God’s great commission, and God’s burden, they are able to take God’s heart as their own, and God’s burden as their own, and they give no consideration to whether they gain or lose prospect: Even when they have no prospects, and they will gain nothing, they will always believe in God with a loving heart.
+Those who serve God should be God’s intimates, they should be pleasing to God, and capable of the utmost loyalty to God.
+Whether you act in private or in public, you are able to gain the joy of God before God, you are able to stand firm before God, and regardless of how other people treat you, you always walk the path you should walk, and give every care to God’s burden.
+Only people like this are intimates of God.
+That God’s intimates are able to serve Him directly is because they have been given God’s great commission and God’s burden, they are able to make God’s heart their own, and take God’s burden as their own, and they give no consideration to their future prospects: Even when they have no prospects, and they stand to gain nothing, they will always believe in God with a loving heart.
 And so, this kind of person is God’s intimate.
-God’s intimates are also His confidants; only God’s confidants could share His restlessness, and His wants, and although their flesh is painful and weak, they are able to endure pain and forsake that which they love to satisfy God.
-God gives more burdens to such people, and that which God shall do is expressed through these people.
-Thus, these people are beloved by God, they are servants of God who are after His own heart, and only people such as this can rule together with God.
+God’s intimates are also His confidants; only God’s confidants could share His restlessness, and His thoughts, and although their flesh is painful and weak, they are able to endure pain and forsake that which they love to satisfy God.
+God gives more burdens to such people, and that which God desires to do is borne out in such people’s testimony.
+Thus, these people are pleasing to God, they are servants of God who are after His own heart, and only people such as this can rule together with God.
 When you have truly become God’s intimate is precisely when you will rule together with God.

-Jesus was able to complete God’s commission—the work of all mankind’s redemption—because He gave every care to God’s will, without His personal plans and considerations.
-So, too, was He the intimate of God—God Himself, something which you all understand very well.
-(Actually, He was the God Himself who was testified to by God; I mention this here to use the fact of Jesus to illustrate the issue.)
+Jesus was able to complete God’s commission—the work of all mankind’s redemption—because He gave every care to God’s will, without making any plans or arrangements for Himself.
+So, too, was He the intimate of God—God Himself—which is something you all understand very well.
+(Actually, He was the God Himself who was testified to by God.
+I mention this here to use the fact of Jesus to illustrate the issue.)
 He was able to place God’s management plan at the very center, and always prayed to the heavenly Father and sought the will of the heavenly Father.
-He prayed, and said: “God the Father!
-Accomplish that which is of Your will, and act not according to My intentions; would that You act according to Your plan.
+He prayed and said: “God the Father!
+Accomplish that which is Your will, and act not according to My desires but according to Your plan.
 Man may be weak, but why should You care for him?
-How could man be the subject of Your concern, man who is like an ant in Your hand?
-In My heart, I wish only to accomplish Your will, and I would that You can do what You would do in Me according to Your own intentions.”
-On the road to Jerusalem, Jesus felt in agony, as if a knife were being twisted in His heart, yet He had not the slightest intention of going back on His word; always there was a powerful force compelling Him onward to where He would be crucified.
-Ultimately, He was nailed to the cross and became the likeness of sinful flesh, completing that work of the redemption of mankind, and rising above the shackles of death and Hades.
+How could man be worthy of Your concern, man who is like an ant in Your hand?
+In My heart, I wish only to accomplish Your will, and I would that You can do what You would do in Me according to Your own desires.”
+On the road to Jerusalem, Jesus was in agony, as if a knife were being twisted in His heart, yet He had not the slightest intention of going back on His word; always there was a powerful force compelling Him onward to where He would be crucified.
+Ultimately, He was nailed to the cross and became the likeness of sinful flesh, completing the work of the redemption of mankind.
+He broke free of the shackles of death and Hades.
 Before Him, mortality, hell, and Hades lost their power, and were vanquished by Him.
-He lived for thirty-three years, throughout which He always did His utmost to fulfill God’s will according to God’s work at the time, never considering His own personal gain or loss, and always thinking of the will of God the Father.
+He lived for thirty-three years, throughout which He always did His utmost to meet God’s will according to God’s work at the time, never considering His own personal gain or loss, and always thinking of the will of God the Father.
 Thus, after He was baptized, God said: “This is My beloved Son, in whom I am well pleased.”
-Because of His service before God that was in harmony with God’s will, God placed the heavy burden of redeeming all mankind upon His shoulders and made Him go forth to accomplish it, and He was qualified and entitled to complete this important task.
+Because of His service before God that was in harmony with God’s will, God placed the heavy burden of redeeming all mankind upon His shoulders and made Him accomplish it, and He was qualified and entitled to complete this important task.
 Throughout His life, He endured immeasurable suffering for God, and He was tempted by Satan countless times, but He was never disheartened.
-God gave Him such a task because He trusted Him, and loved Him, and thus God personally said: “This is My beloved Son, in whom I am well pleased.”
-At that time, only Jesus could accomplish this commission, and this was one part of God’s completion of His work of redeeming all mankind in the Age of Grace.
+God gave Him such an enormous task because He trusted Him, and loved Him, and thus God personally said: “This is My beloved Son, in whom I am well pleased.”
+At that time, only Jesus could accomplish this commission, and this was one practical aspect of God’s completion of His work of redeeming all mankind in the Age of Grace.

-If, like Jesus, you are able to give every care to God’s burden, and turn your back on your flesh, God will entrust His important tasks to you, so that you will meet the conditions of serving God.
-Only under such circumstances will you dare to say that you are carrying out God’s will and completing His commission, only then will you dare say you are truly serving God.
-Compared to Jesus’ example, do you dare say you are God’s intimate?
-Do you dare say that you are carrying out God’s will?
-Do you dare say that you are truly serving God?
-If, today, you do not understand such service to God, do you dare say you are God’s intimate?
+If, like Jesus, you are able to give every care to God’s burden, and turn your back on your flesh, God will entrust His important tasks to you, so that you will meet the conditions required to serve God.
+Only under such circumstances will you venture to say that you are doing God’s will and completing His commission, and only then will you venture to say you are truly serving God.
+Compared to Jesus’ example, do you venture to say you are God’s intimate?
+Do you venture to say that you are doing God’s will?
+Do you venture to say that you are truly serving God?
+Today, you do not understand how to serve God, do you venture to say you are God’s intimate?
 If you say that you serve God, do you not blaspheme against Him?
 Think about it: Are you serving God, or yourself?
-You serve Satan, yet you stubbornly say you are serving God—in this do you not blaspheme against God?
-Many people behind Me covet the blessing of status, they gorge themselves on food, they love to sleep and give every care to the flesh, always afraid that there is no way out of the flesh.
-They do not perform their normal function in the church, and eat for free, or else admonish their brothers and sisters with My words, they stand up high and lord it over others.
-These people keep saying they are carrying out God’s will, they always say they are God’s intimates—is this not absurd?
-If you have the right motivations, but are unable to serve God’s will, then you’re being foolish; but if your motivations aren’t right, and you still say you serve God, then you are someone who opposes God, and you ought to be punished by God!
+You serve Satan, yet you stubbornly say you are serving God—in this, do you not blaspheme against God?
+Many people behind My back covet the blessing of status, they gorge themselves on food, they love to sleep and give every care to the flesh, always afraid that there is no way out for the flesh.
+They do not perform their proper function in the church, but freeload off the church, or else they admonish their brothers and sisters with My words, lording themselves over others from positions of authority.
+These people keep saying they are doing God’s will and always say they are God’s intimates—is this not absurd?
+If you have the right intentions, but are unable to serve in accordance with God’s will, then you are being foolish; but if your intentions are not right, and you still say you serve God, then you are someone who opposes God, and you ought to be punished by God!
 I have no sympathy for such people!
-In the house of God they eat for free, and always covet the comforts of the flesh, and give no consideration to the interests of God; they always seek what’s good for them, they pay no heed to God’s will, all that they do is not looked upon by God’s Spirit, they’re always maneuvering and plotting against their brothers and sisters, and being two-faced, like a fox in a vineyard, always stealing grapes and trampling over the vineyard.
+In the house of God, they freeload, always coveting the comforts of the flesh, and give no consideration to the interests of God.
+They always seek what is good for them, and they pay no heed to God’s will.
+They do not accept the scrutiny of God’s Spirit in anything they do.
+They are always maneuvering and deceiving their brothers and sisters, and being two-faced, like a fox in a vineyard, always stealing grapes and trampling over the vineyard.
 Could such people be God’s intimates?
 Are you fit to receive God’s blessings?
-You take no responsibility for your life and the church, are you fit to receive God’s commission?
+You take no burden for your life and the church, are you fit to receive God’s commission?
 Who would dare trust someone like you?
 When you serve like this, could God dare to entrust you with a greater task?
-Are you not delaying things?
+Would this not cause delays to the work?

 I say this so that you might know what conditions must be fulfilled in order to serve in harmony with God’s will.
 If you do not give your heart to God, if you do not give every care to God’s will like Jesus, then you cannot be trusted by God, and will end up being judged by God.
-Perhaps today, in your service to God, you always harbor the intention of deceiving God—but God will still take note of you.
-In short, regardless of all else, if you cheat God heartless judgment will come upon you.
+Perhaps today, in your service to God, you always harbor the intention of deceiving God and always deal with Him in a perfunctory manner.
+In short, regardless of anything else, if you cheat God, ruthless judgment will come upon you.
 You should take advantage of having just entered onto the right track of serving God to first give your heart to God, without divided loyalties.
-Regardless of whether you are before God, or before other people, your heart should always face God, and you should be resolved to love God like Jesus.
+Regardless of whether you are before God, or before other people, your heart should always be turned toward God, and you should be resolved to love God like Jesus did.
 In this way, God will make you perfect, so that you become a servant of God who is after His heart.
-If you truly wish to be made perfect by God, and for your service to be in harmony with His will, then you should change your previous views about faith in God, and change the way you used to serve God, so that more of you is made perfect by God; in this way, God will not abandon you, and, like Peter, you will be at the vanguard of those who love God.
+If you truly wish to be made perfect by God, and for your service to be in harmony with His will, then you should change your previous views about faith in God, and change the old way you used to serve God, so that more of you is made perfect by God.
+In this way, God will not abandon you, and, like Peter, you will be at the vanguard of those who love God.
 If you remain unrepentant, then you will meet the same end as Judas.
-This should be understood by all those who believe in God.
+This should be understood by all who believe in God.